Healthy Homes Assessment Hongoeka

 Insulation Hongoeka

-Ceiling and underfloor insulation is required to all rental houses since 1 July 2019.
-Property managers and landlords should ensure the insulation meets standards that are in line with the latest standard.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may require to be filled with or replaced.
+Ceiling and underfloor insulation has been compulsory in all rental houses since 1 July 2019.
+Property managers and landlords are required to make sure the insulation meets standards that are in line with the latest quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of mould and damp, and it will make much easier to allow the household to retain the heat.
+A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness, and it will make an easier task for the household to hold the heat.

-The "R" signifies thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The "R" stands for thermal resistance, and is a gauge of how well insulation resists heat flow.
 The higher the R-value, the more effective the insulation.

 • Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3